flip1995/dotfiles/README.md

 If you want to run vim as root with the same configurations and plugins you have to symlink the files to your `/root/` directory and install the plugins as root.

 #### Custom Fonts
 You'll may have to use a custom font for Airline to look nice.
 (Seeing weird symbols?
 This is why!).
-See here: https://github.com/Lokaltog/powerline-fonts
+See here: https://github.com/Lokaltog/powerline-fonts.
+I'm currently using sourcecode pro.
-I use sourcecode pro, as [@mscountermarsh](https://github.com/mscoutermarsh/dotfiles) recommended.

 The scripts (`./install` and `./install_root`) will install the fonts automatically.
 You only have to select them through your terminal.